PhilDL/ts-ghost/packages/ts-ghost-core-api/README.md

   count: z.number().optional(),
 });

-// the "identity" schema is used to validate the inputs of the `read`method of the QueryBuilder const identitySchema = z.union([ z.object({ slug: z.string() }), z.object({ id: z.string() })
+// the "identity" schema is used to validate the inputs of the `read`method of the APIComposer const identitySchema = z.union([ z.object({ slug: z.string() }), z.object({ id: z.string() })